Combine supportBack to main support page

 The welcome page of the Static Container Wizard.

 After you press the Next button, you must enter the name of the Container.
-Two Container names in the same Environment should not have the same name in general, to avoid confusion.
+Two containers in the same Environment should not have the same name in general, to avoid confusion.
 However, for code deployment purposes, Combine identifies the Container name through the name of the folder under which the Container resides (if any) together with the Container name, so that Containers can have the same name under different folders (this is not recommended).

 Entering the Container name, description, and authentication